Research positions currently available:

 This PhD proposal involves using CFD and analytical techniques to study this problem.

 This is just one idea for a PhD program.
-If you are a student with an idea that involves fluid dynamics (or something related) you may be able to get funding for a PhD scholarship on that topic - drop by my office for a chat or email me your latest academic transcript (pdf format) so that I can access what your changes of getting a scholarship are.
+If you are a student with an idea that involves fluid dynamics (or something related) you may be able to get funding for a PhD scholarship on that topic - drop by my office for a chat or email me your latest academic transcript (pdf format only please) so that I can access what your chances of getting a scholarship are.

 BYO PhD stipend: Modelling functionalised wettability